6 WAYS EYE-TRACKING IS BECOMING ESSENTIAL IN A TECH-DRIVEN WORLD

 It moves A/B testing beyond conversion rates by explaining why one version performed better.
 Did a design change actually capture attention, or did the conversion simply happen by chance?

-—MARKETING and ADVERTISING—
+—MARKETING aND ADVERTISING—

-For digital marketing professionals and ad tech founders, eye-tracking is key to unlocking the true incremental impact of visual content.
+For digital marketing professionals and ad tech founders, eye tracking is key to unlocking the true incremental impact of visual content.

 MEASURES AD ENGAGEMENT: